shreyagoturi14/ML_Practical-Learning/Handeling-Missing-values/README.md

    - Using SimpleImputer
 5. Compared results before and after preprocessing

----

 ## 📊 Key Learnings

 - Missing data must be handled before model training
 - Different techniques are used based on data type
 - Median is better for skewed data
 - Removing data is not always the best option
-- Proper preprocessing improves model accuracy
+- Proper preprocessing improves model accuracy.
----

-## ▶️ How to Run the Project

-1. Clone the repository: